 Gig economy and why not to say, "It'll only take 5 you minutes!"

 I have not gone up on my prices in 5 Years.
-And I'm not now.
-I got hit with several bad clients back to back that hurt my standing with the primary company I get work from to such a degree that I lost my income for two months.
+I got hit with several bad clients back to back that hurt my standing with the primary company I get work from to such a degree that I lost my income for six months.
 Not because of the state of the world but because people are being ugly.

 1) didn't want to answer the questions asked from me, the expert.
 Then blamed me because they didn't get what they wanted.
 They have been blocked from ever contacting me again.

-3) if you want to redo your entire document because a third party suggested you change the style to xyz, you pay for those changes.
-No my style isn't unprofessional, you paid for basic formatting, then you changed your mind on what you wanted.
+3) if you want to redo your entire document because a third party suggested you change the style to XYZ, you pay for those changes.
+No, my style isn't unprofessional, you paid for basic formatting, then you changed your mind on what you wanted.

 4) I'm sorry you are unhappy with the images you provided for me to do your job.
 Yes, I'm happy to change them for you as you've requested, YES you will pay me for my time.
 Yes if you provide unprofessional images, your book will look unprofessional.

-5) No I don't care that xyz designer does this differently, cost less etc. They don't have 14 years of experience.
-They decided to do this job because the virus took their job or they've been on lock down with no other options.
+5) No I don't care that XYZ designer does this differently, cost less, etc. They don't have 15 years of experience.
+They decided to do this job because the virus took their job or they've been on lockdown with no other options.
 They are in a country where the cost of living is $600 to live like a king.
-I make $2k and I'm near poverty level.
+I make $2k and I'm near the poverty level.
 My cost of doing business alone is typically more than $600 a month.
 Not my cost of living.
 6) I just removed the revision option from all of my services on said primary site as people want to fight over what the word means.
 If none are offered there is no fight.
 Ask me about what is included in a package if you aren't sure.
 I think the packages on my site are pretty clear but happy to answer all questions.

 Not included in the above: 20% most sites take off the top for filtering jobs to me.